LIAAD/MedLink/README.md

 ## ✍️ Authors and acknowledgments

 This work is financed by National Funds through the Fundação para a Ciência e a Tecnologia, within the project StorySense (DOI \url{10.54499/2022.09312.PTDC}) and the Recovery and Resilience Plan within project HfPT, with reference 41.

-## 📄 License
-For open source projects, say how it is licensed.

-## 📊 Project Status